 One is that the rules making it unlawful for parties with access to law enforcement records to disclose such private information to unauthorized parties have been more strictly scrutinized.
 What this means is that your buddy the cop, the prosecutor, or other government official who may have access to law enforcement records can get into some fairly serious hot water for disclosing that information in violation of strict prohibitions that are in place on such disclosures.

-Page 2 of 2 - Another trend is that government agencies with access to law enforcement records are, more and more, accessing them as part of their routine course of business.
+Another trend is that government agencies with access to law enforcement records are, more and more, accessing them as part of their routine course of business.